ashishtiwari1993/ashish.one/content/blogs/go-logs-on-elk.md

   paths:
     - /tmp/go_logs/*.log
   json.add_error_key: true

+output.elasticsearch:
+  # Array of hosts to connect to.
+  hosts: ["localhost:9200"]
 ```

 You can check on below link to know more about filebeat log input & JSON decoding